Bruce Berenyi

-Bruce Michael Berenyi (born August 21, 1954) is a former Major League Baseball starting pitcher, whose major league career lasted from 1980 to 1986.
+Bruce Michael Berenyi (born August 21, 1954) is an American former Major League Baseball starting pitcher, whose major league career lasted from 1980 to 1986.

 Early years

 Berenyi's uncle was MLB pitcher Ned Garver.

 Berenyi played basketball as well as baseball at Fairview High School in Sherwood, Ohio.
 While attending Glen Oaks Community College, Berenyi was drafted by the Detroit Tigers in the nineteenth round of the 1975 Major League Baseball draft, but did not sign.
 After a year at Northeast Missouri State University, he was drafted by the Cincinnati Reds in the first round (third overall) of the June Secondary draft.